magentabusiness/IoT-Quickstart/Advanced_Topics/Device_Profile_Development_Offline.md

 }
 ```
 7) Inside the **Temperature** folder, create a new folder named **profile**. create **"servicetype-capability.json"** file inside the **profile** folder and add this json code.
+   - Here in this service, we will add few commands and response.

 ```
 {